ntno/mkdocs-terminal/documentation/docs/tile-grid/index.md

 To use this feature, complete the following steps:

 ## 1. Add `tiles` to Page Metadata
-Add a [YAML Style Meta-Data]{target="_blank"} section to the very top of your Markdown page.
+Add a [YAML Style Meta-Data] section to the very top of your Markdown page.
 The metadata should contain the attribute `tiles` which is a list of YAML objects.

 Pay special attention to the indentation.
 There should be two spaces before the `-` marking the start of an object.
 There should be four spaces before any additional object attribute: